-- 7.4.1 The employer shall ensure that respirators that fail an inspection or are otherwise found to be defective are removed from service, adjusted, repaired or discarded in accordance with the following procedures: - 7.4.2 Adjustments and repairs must be made only by appropriately-trained persons, and only with genuine Clemco NIOSH-approved parts designed for the respirator.
-No attempt shall be made to substitute components or to make adjustment or repairs beyond the manufacturer's recommendations.
-Refer to Section.
+7.4.1 The employer shall ensure that respirators that fail an inspection or are otherwise found to be defective are removed from service, adjusted, repaired or discarded in accordance with the following procedures:

+7.4.2 Adjustments and repairs must be made only by appropriately-trained persons, and only with genuine Clemco NIOSH-approved parts designed for the respirator.
+Do not substitute components or to make adjustment or repairs beyond the manufacturer's recommendations.
+See Sec.
 9.0 for service instructions.